sabrinatvazquez/sabrinatvazquez/README.md

 Originally from Miami, FL I am living my dream working in NYC as a data analyst consultant.

-Data is a more recent passion, but it does not mean I lack skills.
+Though my passion for data is relatively new, it doesn't diminish my expertise and skills in the field.

-I was trained in the Data School powered by The Information Lab where I underwent 4 months of intensive training in Tableau and Alteryx.
+I was trained at the Data School powered by The Information Lab where I underwent 4 months of intensive training in Tableau and Alteryx.
-Now, I am still in the program in the Information Lab, but working with many different external clients in all different industries.
+Now, while still at the Information Lab, I working with many different external clients in all different industries.
 My longest placement was with Vanguard where I was a contracted Data Analyst for 6 months.

 <br>